 When she became queen, the now Princess Beatrix chose to retain the day in honour of her mother but as of 2014, King’s Day is officially celebrated on 27 April (the king’s birthday).

 The name may have changed slightly but the festive spirit of the day is sure to remain!
 You'll be treated to a sea of orange as everyone - and their pet - is covered head to toe in oranje (orange) as a show of pride for the Dutch Royal family, the House of Orange-Nassau.

 Every year, the royal entourage visits a town or municipality in the Netherlands as part of the celebrations.
-In 2015 they spent the day in Dordrecht, in Zuid-Holland.
+In 2016 they will visit Zwolle, in the province Overijssel.

 Citywide street sale